Realization of groups with pairing as Jacobians of finite graphs: Introduction

 \subsection{Acknowledgements}

 This project was completed as part of the 2014 Summer Undergraduate Mathematics Research at Yale (SUMRY) program, where the second and third authors were supported as mentors and the first, fourth, and fifth authors were supported as participants.
 It is a pleasure to thank all involved in the program for creating a vibrant research community.
-In particular, we benefited from conversations with Dan Corey, Andrew Deveau, Jenna Kainic, Nathan Kaplan, Susie Kimport, Dan Mitropolsky, and Anup Rao.
+We benefited from conversations with Dan Corey, Andrew Deveau, Jenna Kainic, Nathan Kaplan, Susie Kimport, Dan Mitropolsky, and Anup Rao.
 We thank Sam Payne for suggesting the problem.
-We are also especially grateful to Paul Pollack, for patiently explaining his work.
+We are also especially grateful to Paul Pollack, whose ideas significantly strengthened the results of this paper.
+Finally, we thank the referees for their careful reading and insightful comments. \\